Ebrahim Rasool Unbothered After Marco Rubio Expelled Him From Washington

 Rasool was unexpectedly expelled from the country after Rubio slammed him on X. He accused him of being a race-baiting politician after some remarks he made during a webinar hosted by the Mapungubwe Institute for Strategic Reflection.

-The Minister of International Relations Ronald Lamola noted with dismay his expulsion and said proper diplomatic procedures were not followed.
-He remarked that Rasool was paving a way for a special envoy from the South African government which was expected to meet with Donald Trump to discuss the diplomatic tensions.
+The Minister of International Relations Ronald Lamola noted his expulsion with dismay and said proper diplomatic procedures were not followed.
+He remarked that Rasool was paving the way for a special envoy from the South African government, which was expected to meet with Donald Trump to discuss the diplomatic tensions.

 Read also